 They allow us to experiment with design concepts, materials, and methods.

 On most projects, there are areas where we choose to experiment, but we tend to limit this experimentation to a manageable handful of variables.
-Creating finished projects that meet expectations, create known qualities, and hit established budgets require limiting the variables.
-Because we are the end user, there is more latitude to experiment in the design phase.
+Creating finished projects that meet expectations, create known qualities, and hit established budgets require that we take care to manage the variables.
+Because we are the end user of our Case Study houses, we can experiment in the design phase for improvements in quality and assembly that we may not have the latitude to explore for client-driven projects .
 The CSH2014 was the testing ground for the reverse floor plan, green roofs, new siding details, limestone countertops, and several other items that we’ll be covering in future blog posts.
-Not everything is always a success, but we have the chance to experiment and judge the results for ourselves over time, before putting the risk of an untested approach onto a client’s plate.
+Not everything is always an immediate success, but we have the chance to experiment and judge the results for ourselves over time, making refinements on our own schedule and ‘dime’, before putting the risk of an untested approach onto a client’s plate.

 They offer real world experience with current pricing.

-You never quite fully appreciate the money a client spends on a project until your own financial well-being is on the line.
-The Case Study Houses allow us to sharpen our pencils and look for more aggressive methods to bring costs down while still achieving a well-designed and well-built result.
+You never quite fully appreciate the money a client spends on a project until your own finances are on the line.
+The Case Study Houses allow us to sharpen our pencils and look for more aggressive methods to strike the optimal balance between budget and good design.
 We can honestly say we have skin in the game and we put our money where our mouth is.

 They provide a 1:1 scale model to tour with clients.

 While we make full use of scale models, digital renderings, and drawings, there is absolutely no substitute for walking through a built project of similar size and character to the one you’re designing.
 Features can be directly experienced, like the scale of rooms, the quality of light, and the feel of materials.
 Items such as plumbing fixtures, light fixtures, and appliances can be tested, evaluated, and compared.
 A Case Study House tends to offer more access than the residences we complete for clients.
-After all, we want them enjoying their homes, not constantly giving tours.
+After all, we greatly value our client’s time and we want them enjoying their completed homes, not constantly giving tours.
 (That said, we tremendously appreciate our clients’ ongoing generosity in opening their homes after move-in.)